TutorLyft Logo

 Contents

 Cramming for an exam often involves reviewing a large amount of material in a short period of time.
 This method is typically not the most effective way to study, but sometimes it becomes a necessary strategy when time is limited.
-To make the most of cramming, it's crucial that you prioritize the information you need to cover and adopt techniques that can aid rapid learning and retention.
+To make the most of cramming, it’s crucial that you prioritize the information you need to cover and adopt techniques that can aid rapid learning and retention.
+Don’t spend excessive time on less important topics; allocate your time wisely to maximize your results.
 Additionally, understanding the format of the exam can streamline your study process, enabling you to focus on the areas that will likely yield the most points.

 Key Takeaways